fabricix/MPM-Particle-Generator/README.md

 # Compiling

 The program can be compiled using GNU make utility.
 The makefile is inside the `/make` folder.
-To compile the executable file, go to the folder `/make` and run:
+To create the executable file, go to the folder `/make` and run:

 ```bash
 make